codificat/kubevirt-tutorial/labs/lab4/lab4.md

 vm1 login:
 ```
+There is also a graphical console for connecting to the VMs, using the *vnc* subcommand instead of *console*.
+Note that it requires you to have *remote-viewer* installed and it's out of the scope of this lab.

 **NOTE**: To exit the console press *Ctrl+]*

 ## Recap

-* We've defined a *VirtualMachine* object on the cluster which didn't actually start the *vm1*
+* We've defined a *VirtualMachine* object on the cluster which didn't actually instantiate the *vm1*
 * We've started the *vm1* using *virtctl*, which instantiated it creating the *VirtualMachineInstance* object
   * *kubectl patch* could have also been used to start *vm1*
 * Finally, we've connected to the *vm1's* serial console using *virtctl*